XLI, No. 4

 He indicated that one topic discussed at the Executive Council involved the overall lack of relevance of the Senate as viewed by many faculty members.
 He indicated that causes leading to this view are apparent lack of authority and inability to enforce policies listed in the Handbook.
 The issues regarding student evaluations were discussed.
 Only three alternatives were mentioned: 1) enforce current policy (which was deemed unenforceable), or change policy to one of the extremes of 2) require all student evaluations for all courses but include a grade distribution for each course, or 3) prohibit the use of student evaluations for personnel actions.
 Sample bills for each action were submitted to the Professional Affairs Committee for their consideration.

-Chair Cobb reported that another topic of consideration was a recent decision by Dave Starrett, Dean of University Studies (US), to allow faculty not originally involved in the development of UI3xx and UI4xx courses, nor even in the same originating departments to teach those courses.
-The main concern is that there appears to be no broad faculty input into the policy making of University Studies.
+Chair Cobb reported that another topic of consideration was a recent decision by Dave Starrett, Dean of General Education (US), to allow faculty not originally involved in the development of UI3xx and UI4xx courses, nor even in the same originating departments to teach those courses.
+The main concern is that there appears to be no broad faculty input into the policy making of General Education.
 The current US council approves courses but there is no agreed upon procedure for setting policies.
 A resolution asking for the formation of a faculty based committee to set policies for the US has been sent to the Academic Affairs Committee.

-Chair Cobb indicated that the Council also recommended that University Studies come under program review as do all programs but perhaps different criteria would need to be developed given the uniqueness of the program.
+Chair Cobb indicated that the Council also recommended that General Education come under program review as do all programs but perhaps different criteria would need to be developed given the uniqueness of the program.
 He indicated that this issue will also be referred to the Academic Affairs Committee.

 Last, Chair Cobb recommended that the Senate ask for an increased budget for more